-In a change from our usual format, during the months of April and May, we will be releasing a series of short webcasts exploring the use of LiDAR data in Global Mapper and the accompanying LiDAR Module.
-Beginning with an introduction to the structure and characteristics of LiDAR data, each video will be approximately 20-minutes in length and will cover a specific theme or topic.
-To receive notification of the availability of these and other Blue Marble video presentations, be sure to subscribe to our YouTube channel or follow us on Twitter.
+In a change from our usual format, we have created a series of webcasts exploring various aspects of the use of LiDAR data in Global Mapper and the accompanying LiDAR Module.
+Beginning with an introduction to the structure and characteristics of LiDAR data, each video covers a specific theme or topic.

 The topics covered in each webcast are as follows:

 In this presentation, we will demonstrate the process of importing LiDAR data including some of the initial filtering options.
 We will explore the point cloud's attribute structure and introduce the metadata, which provides access to detailed information about the point cloud including the coverage area, point density, and classifications.